 - Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender identity and expression, and nationalities.
 Class rosters are provided to the instructor and may include the student's legal name unless changed via the University Name Change policy.
 I will gladly honor your request to address you by another name or gender pronoun.
-Please advise me of this early in the semester so that I may make appropriate changes to my records. - Our course is a learning organism, an interrelated system of interaction and exchange, it will flourish to the degree to which everyone participates respectfully.
-We will strive to uphold one another's safety, belonging, and choice. - Tolerance.
+Please advise me of this early in the semester so that I may make appropriate changes to my records. - Tolerance.
 Required and elective art courses contain content that can include some language, imagery, or dialogue that may be challenging or offend some students.
 While no student is required to participate in a presentation or discussion of art or design that offends them, it is important to remain open-minded and participate in a cooperative and respectful manner.
 Art can often challenge our ideas and experiences, and can lead us into some lively discussion, concepts and imagery.
 Differences (in ideas, perspectives, experiences, etc.) can be positive, productive and educational, challenging and provocative, so please, engage in the exchange of ideas respectfully.
 Please see me with your concerns as soon as possible. - Please contact me in advance (during the first week of class or as soon as circumstances develop during the term) if you have circumstances that may affect your performance and ability to fulfill your responsibilities in this course.